algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 # Before reading

-Make sure to read the [functional specifications]<!--TOLINK--> before reading this document, it will provide you useful information about what we aim to do for this project, as the functional is more focused on the "What" and the technical is more focused on the "How".
+Make sure to read the [functional specifications](/documents/functional/functional_specification_documentation.md) before reading this document, it will provide you useful information about what we aim to do for this project, as the functional is more focused on the "What" and the technical is more focused on the "How".

 ---
 # 1 - Overview